Achondroplasia in Children

 • Small canals in the spinal bones that can cause breathing problems

 The signs of achondroplasia can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is achondroplasia diagnosed in a child?